 We’re still early on in this arms race, and it’s uncertain just how hard employers will pursue technology to detect mouse jigglers and similar solutions (along with the requisite IT resources).
 For now, it’s something that can vary greatly from company to company.

-Tech8 has afor $30 that you may be interested in.
-Vaydeer sells and also that it claims won’t be detected as an unknown USB device.
-If you’re willing to pay a bit more, has a larger, fourth-generation Mouse Mover for $50 that uses a microprocessor to create random mouse movements with the ability to adjust the parameters.
+Tech8 has a colorful mouse mover with the dock design for $30 that you may be interested in.
+Vaydeer sells a similar model with a different design and also sells a $14 USB version that it claims won’t be detected as an unknown USB device.
+If you’re willing to pay a bit more, Liberty Mouse Mover has a larger, fourth-generation Mouse Mover for $50 that uses a microprocessor to create random mouse movements with the ability to adjust the parameters.